cvxpy/cvxpy/README.md

 ---------------------
 CVXPY enables an object oriented approach to constructing optimization problems.
 An object oriented approach is simpler and more flexible than the traditional method of constructing problems by embedding information in matrices.

 Consider the max-flow problem with N nodes and E edges.
-You can define the problem explicitly by constructing an N by E incidence matrix A. A[i,j] is +1 if edge j enters node i, -1 if edge j leaves node i, and 0 otherwise.
+We can define the problem explicitly by constructing an N by E incidence matrix A. A[i,j] is +1 if edge j enters node i, -1 if edge j leaves node i, and 0 otherwise.
 The source and sink are the last two edges.
 The problem becomes:

 ```
 # A is the incidence matrix. c is a vector of edge capacities.